gobb/SprayFire/libs/SprayFire/Http/Routing/README.md

 ### SprayFire\Http\Routing\MatchStrategy

 This interface holds an API to allow easily plugging in your own algorithm to determine what Route should be returned as matching the Request.
 The interface only provides one method `MatchStrategy::getRouteAndParameters()` that has two arguments a RouteBag and a `SprayFire\Http\Request`.
-An array should be returned with the keys 'Route' and 'parameters'.
-The interface provides constants for these values: `MatchStrategy::ROUTE_KEY` and `MatchStrategy::PARAMETER_KEY`.
+An array should be returned with the keys 'Route', holding a 'Route' implementation, and 'parameters', holding a numeric or associative indexed array.
+The interface provides constants for these key values: `MatchStrategy::ROUTE_KEY` and `MatchStrategy::PARAMETER_KEY`.

 ### SprayFire\Http\Routing\Router